 I’m a twenty plus year InfoSec professional.
 I have seen nearly everything, and had to fix most of it – either on my own, or by coaching someone through how to correct it.
 I have lectured on everything from Architecture (yes, I studied building Architecture at Carnegie-Mellon, and UCLA), to general IT architecture, security and design (yes, they can be related).
 Most of my lectures have focused on Sensible Approaches to PCI, Effectiveness in Controls, InfoSec Governance, and Security Awareness.
 I have lectured for ISACA, ISSA, IIA, ENISA, McAfee, Tripwire, UC Irvine, InfoSek, AIFS, and lots of private locations where I pull out my soapbox, sometimes complete with Hawaiian shirt and sandals.

 I believe in the power of a positive attitude (gotta love what you’re doing, even when it sucks), and anything is possible – even skiing through a revolving door.
-I believe in balancing needs between stakeholders.
-And, maybe its my Architecture training, I believe everything we do is an act of design.
+I believe in discourse, and balancing needs between stakeholders.
+And, maybe it’s my Architecture training, I believe everything we do is an act of design.

 I love teaching, working one-on-one with fellow professionals, and giving knowledge away.